How to Ride a Bike

 - Sit on the bike saddle.

-- Your feet should be flat on the ground.
+- Your feet should rest flat or nearly flat on the ground.

-- The bike frame should not be too high.
+- The frame should not force you into an awkward position.

 Helmet and Safety Gear